GiannaW/Gportfolio/index.md

  <p>Welcome to my Portfolio.
 Here you can find projects, papers, and videos of my current work.
 </p>
-<p>Gianna Williams is a current a third year student studying Computer Science with a minors in Sociology and Entrepreneurship at American University in Washington, D.C.
-Where my interests include ethical AI, computational social science, computational sustainability, human-centered computing, and a better accessible user experience of marginalized groups.
+<p> Hello my name is Gianna Williams I am currently a third year student studying Computer Science with  minors in Sociology and Entrepreneurship at American University in Washington, D.C.
+Where my interests include ethical AI, computational social science, computational sustainability, human-centered computing, and a better accessible user experience for marginalized groups.
-I am as well a Frederick Douglass Distinguished Scholars  at American University where I leverage the knowledge, experience, and network of influential alumni, faculty, and staff to foster a collaborative community in which  I am preparing for graduate/professional school, nurturing originality, and developing the specialized skills necessary for socially responsible leadership.
+I am also a Frederick Douglass Distinguished Scholars  at American University where I leverage the knowledge, experience, and network of influential alumni, faculty, and staff to foster a collaborative community in which  I am preparing for graduate/professional school, nurturing originality, and developing the specialized skills necessary for socially responsible leadership.
 </p>